h01ger/piuparts/docs/README_server.txt

  distributions the slave should use for testing upgrades between distributions (i.e., Debian versions).
 Using "partial" distributions as defined in distros.conf is possible.
-Currently, "buster bullseye sid" is a good choice.
+Currently, "bullseye bookworm sid" is a good choice.
  Setting this switches from doing install/purge tests to dist-upgrade tests.
 Not set by default.